akto-api-security/Documentation/traffic-connections/traffic-data-sources/aws-ecs.md

 When the ECS cluster is a EC2 instances cluster, we will create a task definition for the mirror-api-logging container and run the task as a daemonset. <figure><img src="../../.gitbook/assets/ecs-ec2-1.png" alt="Cluster configuration"><figcaption><p>Cluster configuration</p></figcaption></figure>

 1. Setup Akto data processor using the guide [here](./data-processor.md).
-Keep the values `AKTO_MONGO_IP` and `AKTO_KAFKA_IP` handy, as we will need them later.
+Keep the values `AKTO_MONGO_IP` and `AKTO_NLB_IP` handy, as we will need them later.

 2. We will create a new task definition with launch type as EC2 instances, network mode host and the container details as follows.
 You can directly create a new task definition using the JSON given below.
 You can also refer the screenshots attached.
-Please replace the `AKTO_MONGO_IP` and `AKTO_KAFKA_IP` variables, as obtained from [step 1](#adding-akto-traffic-collector-to-ecs-ec2-instances-cluster).
+Please replace the `AKTO_MONGO_IP` and `AKTO_NLB_IP` variables, as obtained from [step 1](#adding-akto-traffic-collector-to-ecs-ec2-instances-cluster).

     ```bash
     {